SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us003/01.requirements-engineering/Readme.md

 * **AC2:** Name must be complete, should only have letters and have only at the maximum 9 words.
 * **AC3:** Birthdate can only be chosen from the calendar given and can only register collaborators with 18 years old or more.
 * **AC4:** Admission date can only be chosen from the calendar given.
-* **AC5:** Residence must be written, this includes: door number, street, postal code, city, country.
+* **AC5:** Residence must be written, this includes: door number, street, ZIP code, city, country.
 If there is anything more needed to be specified, should be written in the "More" box.
 * **AC6:** Phone number can only have 9 numbers.
 * **AC7:** Email address can only have characters and numbers.
 * **AC8:** Taxpayer number can only have numbers.